reactjs/react.dev/beta/src/content/learn/synchronizing-with-effects.md

 You wouldn't want to buy the product twice.
 However, this is also why you shouldn't put this logic in an Effect.
 What if the user goes to another page and then presses Back?
 Your Effect would run again.
 You don't want to buy the product when the user *visits* a page; you want to buy it when the user *clicks* the Buy button.

 Buying is not caused by rendering; it's caused by a specific interaction.
-It only runs once because the interaction (a click) happens once. **Delete the Effect and move your `/api/buy` request into the Buy button event handler:**
+It should run only when the user presses the button. **Delete the Effect and move your `/api/buy` request into the Buy button event handler:**

 ```js {2-3}
   function handleClick() {